Sourdough Discard Blueberry Lemon Scones

 Let them almost touch

 In order to keep the scones in their nice triangle form allow them to be set very closely together.
 This will force them to rise higher.
 If you prefer a rounder scone then pat the dough disk down more flatly and use a biscuit cutter.
-You will want to place them similarly to how you would arrange buttermilk biscuits.
+You will want to place them similarly to how you would arrange buttermilk biscuits

-sourdough discard scones on a cooling rack in a circle
+Sourdough discard scones on a cooling rack in a circle

 • Save